slatedocs/slate/source/includes/_integration.md

 ```

 After you processed all decision entries, you must send a reply message to the broker.
 The reply message is also a group message, including reply entries of all corresponding decision entries.
 They are matched by the same uuid in the headers.
-On the other words, you can generate headers of reply by cloning from decision entry directly.
+In the other words, you can generate headers of reply by cloning from decision entry directly.

 For each reply entry, you need to add the result of your process to the headers, the result could be following values: